liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-getting-started-with-maven.markdown

 with your team or with the public.
 Your *local* repository holds your downloaded artifacts and the artifacts you install to it. *Remote* repositories are for sharing artifacts either privately (e.g., within your development team) or publicly.
-To learn more about using artifact repositories see Maven's [Introduction to Repositories](http://maven.apache.org/guides/introduction/introduction-to-repositories.html) guide.
+You can also share artifacts on a local intrantet, if accessing a public network is not an option.
+To learn more about using artifact repositories see Maven's
+[Introduction to Repositories](http://maven.apache.org/guides/introduction/introduction-to-repositories.html)
+guide.